 Then there are the Nox Flowing Hammer and Nox Flowing Sword weapons.
 At first the two weapons had an ordinary appearance.
 But it turns out that after reading the lore, you will feel something strange.

-The Nox Flowing Hammer and Nox Flowing Sword are made from a kind of liquid metal made of Silver Tear.
-This weapon can change the density of the weapon to be “softened” and also “hardened” by the user.
+A kind of liquid metal made of Silver Tear forms the Nox Flowing Hammer and Nox Flowing Sword.
+User can change the density of the weapon to be “softened” or “hardened.”
 So that’s why I said before, this weapon is quite strange for those of you who have strange thoughts.

 To get this weapon, you can get it in different ways.
 For Nox Flowing Sword, you can get the weapon after defeating the Nox Swordstress & Nox Priest boss duo.
 And for the Nox Flowing Hammer weapon, you can find it in the Nokron area.